A sensuous, suspense-filled nightmare from Hammer horror!

 Mill Creek Entertainment recently released two fab Hammer Film double features in crisp, sparkling Blu-ray transfers: Maniac and Die!
 Die!
 My Darling!, and Never Take Candy From a Stranger and Scream of Fear.
 We already reviewed Never Take Candy From a Stranger, so let’s look at the lush, scary Scream of Fear, starring Susan Strasberg, Ronald Lewis, Ann Todd, and Christopher Lee.

-Purchase Never Take Candy From a Stranger & Scream of Fear on Blu-ray!
+Click to order Never Take Candy From a Stranger/Scream of Fear at Amazon.

 Your purchase helps pay the bills at this website!

 At the chic, modernistic Nice/Cote D’Azur airport, gorgeous invalid Penny Appleby (Susan Strasberg), has come home to France after ten long years.
 Estranged from her wealthy father (Fred Johnson) when her parents divorced, Penny, confined to a wheelchair for the past nine years (riding accident), has returned now that her mother and her nurse/best friend have both died.
 Picked up—literally—by strong, handsome chauffeur Robert (Ronald Lewis), Penny is momentarily reassured by Bob’s solid presence; however, she’s troubled by his revelation that her father, being ill for some time, is not at the mansion, having left suddenly on a business matter.